GerHobbelt/dat.gui/README.md

 ]
 ```

-This is because, when `insert` is set to `true`, the built dat.gui file appends the CSS file to the HTML, which means you can't control the order that it is included.
-Because the ISF website (or any website) needs to override the default styles, the default styles need to be included before the overrides.
-This is all set up on the ISF website to insert the files from `node_modules`, you just need to make sure you're pointing to the right dat.gui that is built in the right way.
+This is because, when `insert` is set to `true`, the built dat.GUI file
+appends the CSS file to the HTML, which means you can't control the order
+that it is included.
+Because any website needs to be able to override
+the default styles, the default styles need to be included before the overrides.

-## MacroMan's extra features
+## This fork's extra features

 * Added hide/show methods to all Controllers ([#93](https://github.com/dataarts/dat.gui/issues/93)).
 * Delete button added to preset menu ([#215](https://github.com/dataarts/dat.gui/issues/215)).